metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickDB/README.md

 # DESCRIPTION

 This library makes it easy to spin up a temporary database server for any supported driver.
-PostgreSQL and MySQL are the initially supported drivers.
+PostgreSQL, MySQL and SQLite are the initially supported drivers.

 # SYNOPSIS